 To be convicted of mail fraud, the accused did not have to be successful in the scheme.
 The prosecution must only prove that the accused used mail services to try to commit fraud.

 The penalties for mail fraud are more severe than mail theft.
 A person convicted of mail fraud can face up to 20 years in a federal prison, a fine, or both.
 If the fraud involved a federal disaster, such as the accused claiming he was collecting money for victims of a terrorist attack, the maximum sentence increases to 30 years in prison.

 Both mail theft and mail fraud are federal crimes.
 As such, they are some of the most serious crimes a person could be charged with.

 While the situation may seem hopeless, there is help available.
 A San Diego criminal defense attorney can provide what you need to beat the charges and regain your freedom.
-If you have been charged with mail theft or mail fraud, contact jD Law Criminal Defense Attorneys at (760) 630-2000.
+If you have been charged with mail theft or mail fraud in San Diego, contact jD Law Criminal Defense Attorneys at (760) 630-2000.
 We will start reviewing your case today and give you the best chance of a successful outcome.